| The TURNER Family of Scituate, Plymouth, MA | Send comments and corrections to anneb0704@yahoo.co.uk |

 Humphrey Turner was alloted a house lot on Kent Street in Scituate but chose to live instead on his farm there.
 Goodman Turner was an original member of the first church in Scituate, joining on 8 Jan 1634.
 [Ref] He had one of the first houses in Scituate, before Sep 1634; it was small and plain.
 [Ref] On 1 Jan 1637/8, Humphrey was one the Scituate freemen who complained that their portions of land were too small to subsist on.The court granted them additional land, provided that they make a township there and live there.
 [Ref]

-He is in the Scituate section of the 1643 list of those between 16 and 60 able to bear arms in Plymouth Colony.
+Humphrey is in the Scituate section of the 1643 list of those between 16 and 60 able to bear arms in Plymouth Colony.
 [Ref]

 Humphrey was an important man in early Scituate.
 He was deputy to the Plymouth General Court from Scituate 13 times between 2 Jun 1640 and 7 Jun 1653.
 [Ref] He was Constable for Duxbury three times between 5 Jan 1635/6 and 4 Jun 1639.
 [Ref] He was on the grand jury three times between 7 Jun 1642 and 6 Jun 1643.
 [Ref] He was on the Plymouth jury on 4 Sep 1638.
 [Ref] He was on the Committee to Divide Lands in Scituate on 30 Nov 1640.
 [Ref] He was Supervisor of the Highways in Scituate on 1 Jun 1647 and on 7 Jun 1648.
 [Ref] He was on a Coroner's jury on 5 Jun 1666.
 [Ref]

 Humphrey signed his will on 28 Feb 1669/70; it was proved on 5 Jun 1673.
-[Ref] In it, he mentions his oldest son John; his sons Joseph, John, Daniel, Nathaniel and Thomas; his daughers Mary [illegible] and Lydia Doughtey; his granchildren Humphrey Turner, Mary Doughtey, and Jonathen, Josiah and Elizabeth Turner, the children of his eldest son John.
+[Ref] In it, he mentions his oldest son John; his sons Joseph, John, Daniel, Nathaniel and Thomas; his daughers Mary [illegible] and Lydia Doughtey; his granchildren Humphrey Turner, Mary Doughtey, and Jonathan, Josiah and Elizabeth Turner, the children of his eldest son John.
 [Ref]

 Children of Humphrey Turner and Lydia Gaymer: